fabiangreffrath/woof/README.md

  git clone https://github.com/fabiangreffrath/woof.git
 ```

+## Linux

+You will need to install the SDL2, SDL2_mixer and SDL2_net libraries.
+Usually your distribution has these libraries in its repositories, and if your distribution has "dev" versions of those libraries, those are the ones you'll need.

-Compilation should be as simple as
+Once installed, compilation should be as simple as:

 ```
  cd woof